Jarmo Kekäläinen: Executive career

+Columbus Blue Jackets

 While with Jokerit, Kekäläinen had an unwritten escape clause with ownership that permitted him to leave if he was offered a general manager job in the NHL.
 That opportunity came on February 13, 2013, when after Scott Howson was fired the previous day, the Columbus Blue Jackets' president of hockey operations John Davidson, under whom Kekäläinen had worked while with the Blues, hired Kekäläinen to be the new general manager of the Blue Jackets.
 Kekäläinen became the first European and first Finnish general manager in the NHL.

-On April 28, 2021, Kekäläinen was named assistant general manager of Finland's national team for the 2022 Olympic Games.
+On April 28, 2021, Kekäläinen was named assistant general manager of Finland senior team for the 2022 Winter Olympics.

 On February 15, 2024, Kekäläinen was fired by the Blue Jackets after a 16–26–10 start to the season, as the Blue Jackets looked for a "fresh perspective as [they] move forward".
-This ended his 11-year tenure, the longest in franchise history, which included the team’s first playoff series win in 2019.
-He was replaced by Davidson in the interim.
+This ended his 11-year tenure, the longest in franchise history, which included the team's first playoff series win in 2019.
+He was replaced by Davidson on the interim basis.

+Buffalo Sabres

-On May 30, 2025 Kekäläinen was hired by the Buffalo Sabres as a senior advisor, reporting to GM Kevyn Adams.
+On May 30, 2025, Kekäläinen was hired by the Buffalo Sabres as a senior advisor.
+On December 15, he was named general manager of the Sabres, replacing Kevyn Adams, who was fired.
+On December 20, Kekäläinen fired associate general manager Jason Karmanos, who was replaced by former Montreal Canadiens general manager Marc Bergevin on December 21.

 Personal life

-Kekäläinen has a bachelor's degree in management from Clarkson, and graduated with a M.Sc.
+Kekäläinen has a bachelor's degree in management from Clarkson University, and graduated with a M.Sc.
 (Econ.) in marketing from the University of Tampere in 2000.
 He was selected as the alumnus of the year in 2018.
-Kekäläinen has a wife and two daughters.
+Kekäläinen and his wife have two daughters.